marcdfranc/git-issues/README.md

 - ***repo:*** repository name.
 - ***editor:*** command used to open the editor for issue title/body (e.g. code, notepad, vim).

-Place `config.json` in the working directory or the path expected by the application.
+Place `.ghissuescli` in the working directory or the path expected by the application.

 ## Usage